Contrast-Security-OSS/setup-maven/README.md

+### About This Project

+Complete environment configuration for Maven builds in Github workflows.
+Default maven version is 3.9.9 (Java 8).

 ### How To Use

-Add this step into workflow.
-Default maven version is 3.9.9 (Java 8).
+Copy to your Github workflow .yml file

 Maven Release History: https://maven.apache.org/docs/history.html